 In my recent trips to Haiti, I have documented the strength of these children and surrogate families.
 Despite medical issues, poverty and displacement, they demonstrate heroic resilience and an admirable drive to learn.

 Bess Adler is a documentary photographer based in Brooklyn, New York.
 She received a BFA for Photography and Imaging from New York University in 2008.
-Bess contributes to publications such as The Brooklyn Paper, Courier Life Publications, Eater New York, and The Williamsburg Greenpoint News + Arts.
+Bess contributes to publications such as Metro New York, The Brooklyn Paper, Courier Life Publications, Eater New York, and City & State.
 Her work has appeared in The Wall Street Journal, The New York Times, Engineering News Record and Visura Magazine as the spotlight photographer.
 In addition to working with publications, she has worked with Operation Groundswell in Haiti.
 In 2009, she attended an independent study residency in photography at the Tou Scene in Stavanger, Norway.
 Bess continues to work on personal projects and is available for assignment.

 To license this work for editorial, creative, or other uses, click on the OZMO logo above.

 This will take you to the Ozmo website where you can review the cost and license for the photographs in this exhibit.

 You will need to create an account with both Amazon payments and with the Ozmo website as described on the Ozmo website.